showclix/ShowClixClientPHP/examples.markdown

 Examples of RESTful API
 =======================

 These are examples using the php client library written by ShowClix.
-This has ports for many popular languages (PHP, Python, C, Ruby, etc.).
 Many languages include their own API for HTTP (e.g. Java).

 Note: currently only support JSON representations and the